 About

-Iggy is the persistent message streaming platform written in Rust, supporting QUIC, TCP (custom binary specification) and HTTP (regular REST API) transport protocols, capable of processing millions of messages per second at the low latency.
+Iggy is a persistent message streaming platform written in Rust, supporting QUIC, TCP, WebSocket (custom binary specification) and HTTP (regular REST API) transport protocols, capable of processing millions of messages per second at ultra-low latency.

 Iggy provides exceptionally high throughput and performance while utilizing minimal computing resources.

-Iggy is the persistent message streaming log built from the ground up using the low lvl I/O for speed and efficiency.
+Iggy is a persistent message streaming log built from the ground up using low-level I/O with thread-per-core shared nothing architecture, io_uring and compio for maximum speed and efficiency.

 The name is an abbreviation for the Italian Greyhound - small yet extremely fast dogs, the best in their class.
 See the lovely Fabio & Cookie ❤️